-Why Is Proper Horizontal Rack Cable Management Important?
+Why is a Proper Horizontal Rack Cable Management Important?

 - The rack cable management is directly related to hardware safety.
 All equipment running on the server rack is going to generate heat, so organizing a rack with a conception involving space will help promote the airflow and hardware management.

 - Cable labels in a proper horizontal rack cable management can save a lot of time on troubleshooting.
 Just imagine how difficult it would be to trace a cable through that mess.

 - If rack cables were unorganized, a technician would spend hours tracing wires when something goes wrong.
 In most circumstances, we can’t afford to stay offline while a technician unravels a tangled nest of cables.
 Thus proper horizontal cable management makes it easy for the technician to identify and access where goes wrong and fix it in far less time.

 Horizontal Cable Management for Rack: Where to Start with?

 A horizontal cable management system is often installed within racks or cabinets to manage cables on front racks and draw cables away from equipment neatly.
 The rack space of a horizontal cable management infrastructure is typically 1U or 2U high.
 The following part gives the FS plastic & metal horizontal fiber patch panel, cable managers, lacer panels to promote proper cable management in your horizontal network cabling systems.